 UMA covers some programs' certification/licensure examination fee once certain requirements, as established by each location, have been met prior to sitting for the exam.
-Please contact the education department (ground)/certification department (online) to inquire about program specific requirements.
+Please contact the Program Director (ground)/Certification Department (online) to inquire about program specific requirements.